mmilanovic4/mvc/README.md

 ### SQL Injection

 `Model` class uses prepared statements, and `Database` class uses PDO's DSN charset parameter to set connection encoding to `utf8`.
-This way it is impossible for an attacker to inject malicious SQL.
+It is impossible for an attacker to inject malicious SQL this way.
 For providing defense in depth, you can use input validation - for applications that demand higher level of security, I use input validation not only in PHP, but in MySQL also (via triggers).

 - [OWASP - SQL Injection Prevention Cheat Sheet](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet#Escaping_SQLi_in_PHP)